Let’s face it:

 Gammon knocks it out of the park with their cheap drum kit.
 I would choose this kit over the Mendini, but the Pearl Roadshow over the Gammon.

 Ludwig is a drum manufacturer that needs no introduction.
-They make killer drums and endorse some of the greatest drummers of all time.
+They make killer drums and some of the greatest drummers of all time endorse the manufacturer.

 Ludwig’s Questlove Pocket kit is no exception.
 It’s incredibly affordable and looks incredible on first glance.

 Three color options are available, and the sparkle finish looks fantastic.

 One thing to note, this drum kit is marketed towards younger players, so if you’re an adult, it may be much too small for you to play comfortably.

 Despite being a smaller kit, I’ve read countless numbers of people online who are upwards of 6′ tall who play the Questlove kit!

 The Pocket Kit comes packed with a 12″ x 16″ bass drum, 10″ x 13″ floor tom, 6″ x 10″ mounted tom, and a 5″ x 12″ snare drum.